Alex180689/CarBehavioralCloning/README.md

 ## Project Description

-In this project, I use a neural network to clone car driving behavior.
-It is a supervised regression problem between the car steering angles and the road images in front of a car.

-Those images were taken from three different camera angles (from the center, the left and the right of the car).

-The network is based on [The NVIDIA model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), which has been proven to work in this problem domain.

 Questo progetto usa una rete neurale per imitare la guida di un veicolo nel simulatore di Udacity.
 E' un problema di regressione supervisionata tra i comandi del veicolo e le immagini dell'ambiente circostante.
 Le immagini sono state scattate da tre camere poste a bordo del veicolo (di fronte, a sinistra e a destra).
 La rete è basata sul [modello di NVIDIA](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) che ha dimostrato delle buone performance in questo dominio applicativo.